mluggy/techmap/README.md

 7. **Create a pull request**

-### Method 2: Submit an Issue

-You can also request an addition, update, or deletion through the repository's [Issues page.](https://github.com/mluggy/techmap/issues) Enter as many details as possible, and someone will pick it up for you, eventually.

-### Method 3: Donate

-If you would like your listing to be added or updated promptly, I offer an express (paid) option for your convenience. <a href="https://mrng.to/0UqeX19y8t" target="_blank">After a small contribution,</a> I will personally reach out to you via email to confirm the details.

 ## License

 This project is licensed under the <a href="https://opendatacommons.org/licenses/odbl/1-0/" target="_blank">Open Database License (ODbL) v1.0.</a> You are free to: